markokhman/func-course/Chapter 1/Lesson 1.md

 TON Blockchain is designed as an _infinitely scalable_ platform for _decentralized applications_.

 This sounds pretty abstract, so let’s unpack these two requirements.
-We will start with the most basic idea and building up to reach the level of complexity of TON.
+We will start with the most basic idea and build up to reach the level of complexity of TON.

 ### Bitcoin model: first generation blockchain